 Cervical Subluxation of the Head & Neck Pain Relief

 Chiropractors look at the body differently than ordinary doctors.
 We assume the body was designed to be healthy, and try to find what is interfering with the healthiest expression of you.
 Instead of trying to find out what is “wrong” with you, our doctors try to find what is “right” with you.
 The first place we look is the spine.
 Experience and anatomy teach us that dysfunction at certain spinal regions (called a vertebral subluxation) correlate strongly with certain conditions.
-For example, neck pain is not random, it always has a cause.
+For example, neck pain is not random, it always has a cause, and often manifests itself as cervical pain.
 Sometimes that cause is damage from a sports injury or a whiplash car accident, and sometimes it may boil down to poor posture.

 Cervical Pain Relief

 Some common conditions related to subluxations of the cervical spine include:

 Poor posture might seem like a minor thing, but this leads to dangerous conditions like spinal degeneration, degenerative joint disease, spinal decay, pinched nerves, the big hump you often see on people’s backs called a dowager’s hump, and nursing home posture.
 Posture is an excellent way to tell if your cervical spine (neck) and body are doing well or in need of some help.